Buying New Construction? How to Guide

 As many new builds are in developing areas, talk to your agent about plans for the community.
 Are there any shopping centers being built nearby?
 Will there be any changes in the school system as more homes are built?
 What are the zoning laws for the neighborhood?

 Along with researching each neighborhood, it’s essential to research each builder.
-Read reviews online and asking your buyers agent about their experience.
+Read reviews online and ask your buyers agent about their experience.
 By being diligent during this phase of your new construction purchase, you may be preventing major issues down the road.

 4. Close the Deal.